 Dr. Bryant Wood Presents the Evidence from Khirbet el-Maqatir in this video from Houston Baptist University, February 8, 2014

-The following articles are provided here on the ABR website as background material for further study and research in the Search for Joshua's Ai.
+The following articles and bibliography are provided here on the ABR website or as background material for further study and research in the Search for Joshua's Ai.

 The Search for Joshua's Ai: Dr. Bryant Wood published this extensive and technical research article on the history, geography and archaeology surrounding the narratives found in Joshua 7-8.
 Level: Technical